min2ha/ukwa-site/content/target/42073/index.en.md

   "subject": "Muslims, Trust and Cultural Dialogue"
 }

-# Asia Alfasi.
-A cultural blend of extraordinary tales.

 ASIA ALFASI IS A BRITISH LIBYAN ARTIST AND GRAPHIC NOVELIST.
 Born in Libya in 1984, she spent her formative years first in Tripoli, and then in Glasgow, Scotland upon migrating there with her family.